ForrestSu/Daily/README.md

 ![RDM](https://github.com/ForrestSu/Daily/blob/master/png/daily.png)

 ##FAQ
-If you have some question, Welcome add issue.
+If you have some questions, Welcome add issue.